thepalslab/finflo-financial-iq/README.md

 ## ✨ [Behind the Name: FinFlo](README_Behind_The_Name.md)

 Explore the thinking behind the name "FinFlo" — and how we wanted to make financial learning feel smoother, smarter, and a little more fun.

----

-Each section is self-contained and easy to read.
-All content was used to support the original submission and to guide future collaboration or scaling.